nilsign/spring-boot-demo-be/README.md

 ### Setup Keycloak Docker Container

-The are two options to setup a Keycloak instance running in a Docker container.
+There are two options to setup a Keycloak instance running in a Docker container.
 The easy one is the pre-configured option.
 Here the creation of the Keycloak realm, clients, secrets, users, roles and all the other configuration work is already done and out of the box available.
 Also, there is no need to exchange the client secret in the source code, as they are correct already.

 If you want to get more used to Keycloak and Docker I recommend the manual configuration option.